aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/transformation-node-matrix/_index.md

 ```

-In this step, we create a new empty 3D scene.
+Creating a fresh `Scene` gives you a clean canvas where you’ll add geometry and transformations.

-## Step 2: Create Mesh and Attach To Scene
+### Step 2: Create a Mesh Box and Attach It to the Scene

 ```csharp
 // Call Common class create mesh using polygon builder method to set mesh instance